Validity, consonant plausibility measures, and conformal prediction: Prediction validity

-Continuing in this direction, there is a close connection between coherence of an upper probability and the set of probability measures it dominates.
-In particular, \citet[][Theorem~2]{williams.previsions} proved a version of the celebrated {\em upper envelope theorem}, which states that a conditional upper probability is (W-)coherent if and only if it equals the upper envelope (or assertion-wise supremum) of some collection of ordinary conditional probabilities.
-It turns out that the notion of coherence in \citet[][Sec.~7.1.4]{walley1991} is generally stronger than W-coherence---``W'' for Williams---so Walley's envelope theorem (Sec.~7.1.6) has only the ``if'' part of Williams's; see \citet[][Appendix~K]{walley1991} for details.
-This distinction is not important for us here because the set of conditional probability distributions is a critical component of our context.
-Indeed, the notion of dominance implied by \eqref{eq:strong.alt} is relative to a particular conditional probability measure, so being an upper envelope of {\em some} collection of ordinary conditional probabilities is not enough to forge a connection between validity and coherence.
+Continuing in this direction, the no sure loss phenomenon is like a very basic behavioral sanity check, ensuring that the agent who sets buying and selling prices based on a Type-2 valid probabilistic predictor is not sure to lose money.
+The coherence property mentioned in passing in Section~\ref{SS:ip} is more fundamental than no sure loss, so it makes sense to consider how Type-2 validity and coherence might be related.
+It turns out that there is a close connection between coherence of an upper probability and the set of probability measures it dominates.
+In particular, \citet[][Theorem~2]{williams.previsions} proved a version of the celebrated {\em upper envelope theorem}, which states that a conditional upper probability is (W-)coherent if and only if it equals the upper envelope of a suitable collection of ordinary conditional probabilities.
+The notion of coherence in \citet[][Sec.~7.1.4]{walley1991} is generally stronger than W-coherence---``W'' for Williams---so Walley's envelope theorem (Sec.~7.1.6) has only the ``if'' part of Williams's; see \citet[][Appendix~K]{walley1991} for details.
+This distinction is not important for us here because the notion of dominance implied by \eqref{eq:strong.alt} is relative to a particular conditional probability measure; so being an upper envelope of {\em some} collection of ordinary conditional probabilities is not enough to forge a connection between Type-2 validity and coherence.
 Instead, we have to be explicit about the collection of probabilities.

-Let $\Q$ denote a user-specified set of candidate joint distributions $\qrob$ for the process $Y_1,Y_2,\ldots$.
-Given $Y^n=y^n$, the upper envelope \eqref{eq:envelope} of the conditional probabilities corresponding to members of $\Q$ is a coherent upper probability in the sense of Walley and, moreover, it satisfies strong validity.
+Let $\Q$ denote a collection of candidate joint distributions $\qrob$ for the process $Y_1,Y_2,\ldots$.
+Given $Y^n=y^n$, under the appropriate regularity conditions on $\Q$ (weak-$*$ compact and convex), the upper envelope \eqref{eq:envelope} of the conditional probabilities corresponding to members of $\Q$ is a coherent upper probability in the sense of Walley.
+Moreover, if $\Q$ contains the true distribution $\prob$, then the upper envelope also satisfies Type-2 validity.

 \begin{prop} Given the collection of probability distributions $\Q$, and given $Y^n=y^n$, define the probabilistic predictor